srijan-paul/vyse/src/lang-basics/variables.md

 ## Variables

-Variable come in two flavors, mutable and immuatble.
+Variable come in two flavors, mutable and immutable.
 Immutable variables once declared, cannot be re-assigned to.

 ```vyse